jamasul/Astroide/README.md

-# Astroide
+# Astroide and Space Invaders
+My interpretation of Astroide and Space Invader
-Python Astroide 2D game
+Python 2D game

 Install Pygame and run main.py with python3.